alexduarte23/sred/README.md

     )
     ```

-4. Define and train the model
+4. And define and train the model

     ```python
     model = sred.SReDModel(frame_shape=(424,512,1), input_frames=3, residual=-1)